lrdj/humansystems.io/XD/index.md

 ## Task 7

-Collate all your answers to the above questions (write them down so you can refer to them later).

-Reflect on what vou've done so far in this exercise, and prepare your presentation.
+Now, please agree what were the most interesting things overall and prepare your presentation.
 When your team comes back to the pub, you'll have 5 minutes to tell your colleagues what you experienced.

+You can use the answers to the questions above as your interesting things or you can explore other things you saw...

 As part of your presentation, if some of your team members used Google or ChatGPT to answer the questions, please include thoughts on how your team's experience of the task was impacted by the existence of ChatGPT (did it make it more fun?
-Less?).
+Less fun?).

-Please identify three interesting things that you experienced today.
-Write them down and be prepared to explain your findings to your colleagues
+_Please identify the three most interesting things that you experienced today_

 1. Thing one
 2. Thing two